 Bent Creek Trail – 1.3 miles (Foot traffic ONLY)

 Bent Creek Trail, for foot traffic only, parallels the road in several places, running closer to the creek.
-One favorite attraction along Bent Creek Trail is the National Native Azalea Repository.
+One favorite attraction along Bent Creek Trail is the National Native Azalea Collection.
 Bent Creek Trail is 1.3 miles in length.

 Old Mill Trail – 0.3 miles